nkannan97/Web-client-server/README.md

-# xv6_scheduler
+# web-client-server
-Implemented MLFQ scheduling policy
+Implemented a web client and server in c